 Your advocacy checklist

-Agvocacy is placing on the political or public agenda a problem that impacts the farming community, providing a common-sense solution to that problem and building support for acting on both the problem and solution.
-Need help to determine if and how agvocacy can help your concerns?
-Start by checking out this agvocacy checklist.
+Being an effective advocate means working towards placing on the political or public agenda a problem that impacts the farming community, providing a common-sense solution to that problem and building support for acting on both the problem and solution.
+The most effective advocates are those who show up and speak out.

 Is my elected official the best place to start?